XHSCAI-FM

 XHSCAI-FM is a community radio station on 107.3 FM in Santa Clara del Cobre, Michoacán.
 The station is owned by the civil association Mentes Que Piensan Manos Que Trabajan, A.C.

 History

-Comunicación y Cultura de Etzatlán 07 filed for a community station on October 3, 2016.
+Mentes Que Piensan Manos Que Trabajan, A.C., filed for a community station on October 3, 2016.
 The IFT approved its award on April 11, 2018.